Aiman-Arif/fedora-post-install/README.md

 > bash -c "$(curl https://raw.githubusercontent.com/Aiman217/fedora-gnome-post-install/master/setup.sh)"
 > ```

+> [!CAUTION]
+> This script is made only for personal used and should not be used by other user.

 ***Option provided in the script:***
 1. Improve DNF Speed by updating conf file
 2. Adding RPM Fusion
-3. Updating DNF
+3. Updating firmware
-4. Updating firmware
+4. Removing bloatware
 5. Installing media codecs
-6. Installing Rar support
-7. Installing Hoyoverse repo
+6. Installing Hoyoverse repo
-8. Removing bloatware
-9. Installing commonly used apps
+7. Installing commonly used apps
-10. Removing unused dependencies

-> [!CAUTION]
-> This script is made only for personal used and should not be used by other user.